-The currently available information is that the species are not presented in the area, there are no records for catch or landings in the last decades.
+The currently available information is that the species eel (including in fresh water), elasmobranchs and highly migratory ICCAT species, listed in Table 4 COMMISSION DELEGATED DECISION (EU) 2021/1167 of 27 April 2021 establishing the multiannual Union programme for the collection and management of biological, environmental, technical and socioeconomic data in the fisheries and aquaculture sectors from 2022, are not presented in the area, there are no records for catch or landings in the last decades.
 Statements from our research institutes are available on the Bulgarian DCF wed page - http://dcf-bulgaria.bg/data-collection-methodologies/.